-Pupils in Year 12 choose to take either Core Mathematics (an enabling course for pupils not studying mathematics at A level), or a course of study skills in preparation for the Extended Project Qualification (EPQ).
-Those who continue to study the EPQ complete this during Year 13; others follow a programme of Sixth Form enrichment lessons.
+Pupils in Year 12 choose to take either Core Mathematics (an enabling course for pupils not studying mathematics at A level), the Extended Project Qualification (EPQ), or a programme of Sixth Form enrichment lessons.
 Specialist Oxbridge and extension teaching is also provided where suitable, including for potential medics and veterinarians.